Tim Lollar: Later career

 Lollar stayed with the White Sox for just a few months before being traded to the Red Sox for outfielder Reid Nichols.
 In 1986, the Red Sox converted Lollar into a relief pitcher, but Lollar posted a 6.91 ERA while giving up nearly two baserunners per inning.
-While his 1986 season with the eventual American League champion Red Sox was forgettable, Lollar was undefeated, going 2-0.
+While his 1986 season with the eventual American League champion Red Sox was forgettable, Lollar was undefeated, going 2–0.
 He had one win as a starter and one win as a relief pitcher.
-He was released during spring training in 1987.
+Lollar was released during spring training in 1987.
 Lollar played that season in the minors, posting a record of 3–4 with an ERA of 5.87 while splitting the year between the Detroit Tigers and St. Louis Cardinals organizations.
 He retired after the season.
-In his 7 seasons he had a 47-52 win–loss record, 199 games pitched of which 131 were started, 9 complete games, 4 shutouts, 20 games finished, 906 innings pitched, 841 hits allowed, 459 runs allowed, 430 earned runs allowed, 93 home runs allowed, 480 walks allowed of which 21 were intentional, 600 strikeouts and a 4.27 ERA.
+In his seven seasons, Lollar he had a 47–52 win–loss record, 199 games pitched, of which 131 were starts, nine complete games, four shutouts, 20 games finished, 906 innings pitched, 841 hits allowed, 459 runs allowed, 430 earned runs allowed, 93 home runs allowed, 480 walks allowed, of which 21 were intentional, 600 strikeouts and a 4.27 ERA.
 His career WHIP was 1.458.

 As a hitter

 Lollar was considered a particularly good hitter for a pitcher, being asked to occasionally pinch-hit, and hitting eight career home runs in four seasons in the National League.
 He posted a .234 batting average (54-for-231) with 27 runs, 38 RBI and 18 bases on balls.
 He was even called upon to pinch-hit for position players twice while with the American League Red Sox.
 The first was on August 13, 1985, when he pinch hit for shortstop Jackie Gutiérrez, popping out to third base.
-The second was on August 12, 1986.
-Lollar pinch-hit for shortstop Rey Quiñones with two out in the 9th and the tying run on first base.
+The second was on August 12, 1986, as Lollar pinch-hit for shortstop Rey Quiñones with two out in the ninth and the tying run on first base.
 Despite not having batted in a major league game in nearly a year, Lollar singled off Kansas City Royals closer Dan Quisenberry.
 Unfortunately for the Red Sox, the next batter, Wade Boggs, grounded out to end the game.